Jake Fogelnest

 Benjamin Jacob Fogelnest (born March 14, 1979), known professionally as Jake Fogelnest, is an American television writer, comedian, former radio personality, and satirist.

 Career

 Squirt TV

-In January 1994, when he was 14 years old, he started a pop culture television show, Squirt TV, from his New York City bedroom and aired on Manhattan public-access television cable TV.
-In 1996 the show moved from public-access television to MTV under the name Squirt TV on MTV.
+In January 1994, when he was 14 years old, he started a pop culture television show, Squirt TV, from his New York City bedroom, which aired on Manhattan public-access cable TV.
+In 1996, the show moved from public-access television to MTV under the name Squirt TV on MTV.

 Television

 In 2005, he created Ten Years Later for MTV, a fictional documentary which followed Fogelnest's life if he "never grew out of 'Squirt TV.'"
 The show was co-written and directed by Tom Gianas.